-Optimising the observed repertoires of mycorrhizal association as an evolving categorical state on our phylogenetic results resulted in a general pattern of phylogenetic conservatism: major plant groups associate quite uniformly with major fungal groups (Figure 1).
-Our ancestral state reconstructions recover strong support for the presence of a mycorrhizal association for the most recent common ancestor of the land plant.
-However, the particular state for the root was equivocal, showing comparable levels of support for no mycorrhizal association at all, for an association just with Mucoromycotina, and for a repertoire comprising Mucoromycotina and Glomeromycotina.
-In addition, the relative levels of support, and the inclusion of additionally supported root states, was influenced by the different rooting scenarios (SI Figure 1).
+Optimising the observed repertoires of mycorrhizal association as transitioning categorical states on our phylogenetic estimates resulted in a general pattern of phylogenetic conservatism: major plant groups associate quite uniformly with major fungal groups (Figure 1).
+Our ancestral state reconstructions recover strong support for the presence of mycorrhizal association for the most recent common ancestor of the land plants.
+However, the particular state for the root was equivocal, showing comparable levels of support for i) no mycorrhizal association at all, ii) an association just with Mucoromycotina, and iii) a repertoire comprising both Mucoromycotina and Glomeromycotina.
+The relative levels of support, and the inclusion of additionally supported root states, were influenced by different rooting scenarios (SI Figure 1).

-The pattern of transitions between different repertoires of mycorrhizal association as optimised on our phylogeny suggests two main paths along which individual associations within a larger repertoire are gained and lost relatively promiscuously (Figure 2).
+The pattern of transitions among different repertoires of mycorrhizal association suggests two main paths along which individual associations within a larger repertoire are gained and lost relatively promiscuously (Figure 2).
 The first of these paths involves Mucoromycotina and Glomeromycotina: the association with Glomeromycotina is added to, and subtracted from, the association with Mucoromycotina at relatively high instantaneous transition rates.
 The association with Mucoromycotina within a repertoire that spans both is also lost at relatively high rates, but gained at much lower rates, suggesting that the association with Glomeromycotina is relatively more facultative within this repertoire.
 The second path includes gains and losses of Ascomycota, and losses of Glomeromycotina (but gains less so), at high rates within repertoires in which the association with Basiodiomycota appears more obligate.

-Explicit hypothesis testing to quantify which initial gain starting from a state of no mycorrhizal association is best supported strongly prefers Mucoromycotina under all four rooting scenarios: in three out of four, the Bayes Factor (BF) was larger than 10, in the fourth scenario (hornworts sister to all other land plants) the BF was ~8.35, which is still generally interpreted as strong support (ref?; SI Table X).
-Placing the evolution of mycorrhizal associations on a temporal axis (Figure 3) qualitatively shows a general pattern in which Mucoromycotina and Glomeromycotina dominate early associations, while associations that include Basidiomycota and Ascomycota become more pervasive later in land plant evolution.
+Explicit hypothesis testing to quantify which transition away from a state of no mycorrhizal association is best supported prefers Mucoromycotina under all four rooting scenarios: in three out of four, the Bayes Factor (BF) was larger than 10, interpreted as strong support, in the fourth scenario (hornworts sister to all other land plants) the BF was ~8.35, which is generally interpreted as substantial support (ref?; SI Table X).
+Placing the evolution of mycorrhizal associations on a temporal axis in a sliding window analysis (Figure 3) shows Mucoromycotina and Glomeromycotina dominating early associations, while associations that include Basidiomycota and Ascomycota become more pervasive later in land plant evolution.

 Discussion